thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 summary: It's been a long time coming, but well worth the wait!
 Sass 3.3 includes many long awaited features, including the new Map data structure, source maps, improved ampersand semantics, and an improved `if()` function.
 ---

-# Sass 3.3 released!
+# Sass 3.3 (Maptastic Maple)

-We are pleased to annouce that Sass 3.3 has been released with many long awaited features.
+We are pleased to annouce that Sass 3.3 (aka Maptastic Maple) has been released with many long awaited features.
 You can get the full scoop in the [change log](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html).
 But here's a summary of some of the cool new features.

 ## New map data structure